 Wildlife Biology and Conservation

 The undergraduate wildlife program provides basic education and training.
 This degree is designed for students whose objective is to accomplish the research needed to provide additional information on wild animal populations, their habitat and habitat-animal relationships.
 This degree is also for students whose primary interests involve interpreting, applying or disseminating research findings, rather than their acquisition.
 A wildlife B.S. degree is appropriate for students contemplating careers in wildlife agency administration, in developing and implementing wildlife management plans and in public information and education.
-The curriculum provides a solid foundation for graduate study and meets requirement for certification by The Wildlife Society.
+The curriculum provides a solid foundation for graduate study and meets requirements for certification by The Wildlife Society.

 The geographic location of the university is particularly advantageous for the study of wildlife biology.
 Spruce forest, aspen-birch forest, alpine tundra, bogs and several types of aquatic habitats are within easy reach.
 Studies can be made in many other habitats ranging from the dense forests of southeastern Alaska to Arctic tundra.